lukewoods876tech/startup/notes.md

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

+HTTPS is crucial for secure web communication, ensuring data integrity and trust for users.
+Caddy simplifies enabling HTTPS with built-in support for Let's Encrypt's automated certificates.
+Using vi/vim to edit configuration files is a foundational skill for managing servers.
+Restarting services like Caddy applies configuration changes to keep the server updated.
+Verifying and troubleshooting server setups helps ensure proper operation and secure connections.

 ## HTML

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.